Abolfazl2647/Toastera/README.md

 #### Notification System with @MUI Alerts - ReactJs

-Muinotify has an imperative API that makes it easy to display snackbars, without having to handle their open/close state.
+Muinotify has an imperative API that makes it easy to display snackbars by combining Alert and Snack components, without having to handle their open/close state.
 It also enables you to stack them on top of one another (although this is discouraged by the Material Design guidelines).

 ### Demo